Integrate your insurance website with Radius CRM

 Step 1: Get your Radius API Key and Radius Unique Account URL

 You need these two pieces of information to set up your AgentMethods website.

-Radius Unique Account URL - This is the location you go to to login to your Radius account, in the format of "____.radiusbob.com".
+Radius Unique Account URL - This is the location you go to log in to your Radius account, in the format of "____.radiusbob.com".
 For example, it may be "seattleinsurancepartners.radiusbob.com".

 Step 2: Add your Radius Key and URL to your AgentMethods Account